scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** -
 - **Duration:** concentration, 1 hour

 Attempt to divine the location of a creature or object in the same realm as you.
-To scry on a creature you must have an object they held for at least a month over the past year or a magic item they have created.
-To scry on an object you must have held it for a month over the past year, or in the case of a magic item attuned to it in the past year or created it.
+To scry on a creature you must have an object connected to them listed in the table below.
+If an object has multiple valid creatures that could be the target of scrying, a random creature is chosen unless you know the name or appearance of the creature you wish to scry on.
+For example, a coin may be a valid object for many creatures but if you know the name of a specific creature that held this coin you may scry on that creature.

+To scry on an object it must be one you have created or have a connection to listed in the table below.
+When scrying on an object the vision is centered on the object itself and not of the creature that possess the object, if any.

 Depending on the circumstance, make a spellcasting roll against challenge dice listed in the table below.
 On success you have a vision of the object or creature.
 The vision shows the target and everything in a 6 tile radius surrounding it as well as any audible noise in the area.
 This spell can be cast on a mirror or glass surface, projecting the vision onto the surface for others to see.